Terraform Configuration Files

 This is where you define what type of resource you want to create.

-- aws_instance is resource type
+- aws_instance is resource type. ex: server, database, cdn etc.

 - Inside it there are configuration details